Novelist Uses New Book

 prosecution for a murder she didn't commit.
 Dylan Roberts her most

-relentless pursuer - is still on her trail, but his secret emails insist that
+relentless pursuer - is still on her trail, but his secret emails insist

-had her in his grasp, but trust doesn't come easily.
+when he had her in his grasp, but trust doesn't come easily.

 As Casey works to collect evidence about the real murderers, she stumbles